MUSIC AND CHOIR

 LIFESPAN RELIGIOUS EXPLORATION

-If you’d like to help teach, advise, or otherwise assist with a RE program, consider volunteering – contact Michael or Ann.
+If you’d like to help teach, advise, or otherwise assist with a RE program, consider volunteering – contact Michael or Rachel.
 Links to the overview pages for each of our RE programs are provided below.

 - Information for Parents